Nicole Barnhart: Coaching

-Barnhart is currently a volunteer assistant coach at Stanford University.
+Barnhart was a volunteer assistant coach at Stanford University.
 In the 2011 season as a volunteer assistant coach, she helped lead her alma-mater, the Stanford Cardinal, to its first national championship in Kennesaw, Georgia.
 The Cardinal defeated the Duke Blue Devils 1–0.

+On January 17, 2025, the Washington Spirit announced that Barnhart would be staying with the club as a goalkeeping coach.
+She had already been involved in goalkeeping coaching while she was a player with the club.

+Personal life

+Barnhart became the secretary of the NWSL Players Association in 2017.
+In July 2024, she was one of five active NWSL players who represented the NWSLPA at the final negotiations in Philadelphia that updated the league's collective bargaining agreement through 2030.